-And then I remembered the Dessert for Two recipes.
+I’m a big fan of Dessert for Two recipes.
 They’re designed to help you make a treat just for you and someone you love — your spouse, your best friend, your teenager who is up late hitting the books.
-I realized we hadn’t featured a new recipe in the series in ages, so I immediately emailed Lindsey to see if she had any ideas in mind.
-Lindsey always has ideas.
-Good, delicious, mouth-watering ideas.
-Including this recipe for Tiramasu for Two.
+Here’s a Dessert for Two recipe for for delicious, mouth-watering Tiramisu.

-I go through cycles of favorite desserts.
-I guess I do that with lots of things — books, sweaters, shoes, etc. Regardless, tiramisu remains an all-time favorite of mine.
-So for this post, I transformed a classic tiramisu recipe into a dessert for two.
+Tiramisu remains an all-time favorite dessert.
+This recipe is made for two.
 It’s every bit as decadent, if a little bit lighter (there are not eggs in the mousse layer), just as delicious, but loads easier to make.
 You don’t even have to pull out a mixer.

 The ingredients are fairly simple: ladyfingers, mascarpone, heavy cream, coffee, cocoa powder, and a little bit of powdered sugar.